-Class II Directors (Term Expires at 2023 Annual Meeting)
+Class II Directors (Terms Expire at 2026 Annual Meeting)

-David Johnson has served as a member of our board of directors since January 2021.
-David Michael Johnson (Dave) has 25 years of experience in biopharma.
-He is currently Founder and Chief Executive Officer (CEO) of Solve Therapeutics, a venture-backed start-up focused on developing next-generation monoclonal antibody (mAb)-based oncology therapeutics.
-Dave is also currently a partner at Velosity Capital, an early-stage venture group he founded in 2021.

-Prior to Solve Therapeutics, Dave was CEO of VelosBio, which he founded in December 2017 based upon technology licensed from Thomas Kipps, MD, PhD, of University of California-San Diego, and built out as a fully functioning preclinical through clinical development organization.
-VelosBio was an oncology-focused, biopharmaceutical company advancing novel ROR1-directed antibody-drug-conjugates (ADCs) and bispecific antibodies (BiAbs), filing its first IND for ROR1-directed-ADC VLS-101 in November 2018.
-Phase 1 clinical proof-of-concept data for the lead candidate, VLS-101 (zilovertamab vedotin), were presented at the American Society of Hematology meeting in the fourth quarter of 2020 (ultimately published by NEJM Evidence in 2022) and the acquisition of VelosBio by Merck was completed in December 2020 for \$2.75B.

-Before VelosBio, Dave was with Acerta, an oncology-focused pharmaceutical company focused on covalent small-molecule technology, where he rose to CEO and built out all facets of the corporation to accelerate the development of Bruton-tyrosine-kinase inhibitor acalabrutinib (Calquence), rapidly moving from early- to late-stage clinical development and launching four global registration-directed trials including the accelerated approval study that led to acalabrutinib's first regulatory approval.
+David (Dave) Johnson has served as a member of our Board of Directors since January 2021.
+He has 25 years of experience in the biopharmaceutical space.
+Since July 2021, he has been founder and chief executive officer of Solve Therapeutics, Inc., a venture-backed start-up focused on developing next-generation monoclonal antibody (mAb)-based oncology therapeutics.
+Prior to Solve Therapeutics, Inc., Mr. Johnson was chief executive officer of VelosBio Inc., which he founded in December 2017 based upon technology licensed from Tom Kipps of University of California, San Diego, built out as a fully functioning preclinical through clinical development organization, and led through an acquisition by Merck & Co. in December 2020 for \$2.75B.
+VelosBio Inc. is a clinical stage, oncology-focused, biopharmaceutical company advancing novel ROR1-directed ADCs and bispecific antibodies, or BiAbs.
+VLS-101 Phase 1 clinical proof of concept data was presented at the American Society of Hematology Meeting in the fourth guarter of 2020 and published in manuscript form in 2021.
+Before VelosBio Inc., Mr. Johnson was with Acerta Pharma, LLC, an oncology-focused pharmaceutical company focused on covalent small-molecule technology where he rose to chief executive officer.
+While with Acerta Pharma, LLC, he built out all facets of the corporation, including accelerating the growth of acalabrutinib to rapidly move from early- to late-stage clinical development and launching four global registration directed trials, including an accelerated approval study which ultimately delivered acalabrutinib's first regulatory approval.
 His tenure culminated in the execution of a strategic transaction with AstraZeneca valued at \$7B.

-Prior to his CEO and board director roles, Dave held various biopharma roles of increasing responsibility with Calistoga Pharmaceuticals (acquired by Gilead Sciences), Gloucester Pharmaceuticals (acquired by Celgene), Millennium (acquired by Takeda), Immunex (acquired by Amgen), and Hoffman La-Roche, making contributions to many drugs garnering regulatory approval.
+Mr. Johnson is chairman of the board of Zentalis Pharmaceuticals, Inc. (Nasdaq: ZNTL), which is focused on the creation of differentiated small molecules targeting fundamental biological pathways of cancer.
+From April 2021 until its acquisition by Blueprint Medicine Corporation in December 2021, Mr. Johnson served as chairman of Lengo Therapeutics.
+Since November 2021, Mr. Johnson has also been a board member of Palleon Pharmaceuticals, Inc., a biopharmaceutical company focused on novel IO therapeutics targeting the immunosuppressive cell surface sialoglycan system associated with cancer cells.
+Prior to his Chief Executive Officer and board roles, Mr. Johnson held various biopharmaceutical roles of increasing responsibility with Calistoga Pharmaceuticals (acquired by Gilead Sciences), Gloucester Pharmaceuticals (acquired by Celgene), Millennium (acquired by Takeda), Immunex (acquired by Amgen), and Hoffman La-Roche making contributions to many drugs garnering regulatory approval.
 He has raised \$750m+ in biopharma capital and delivered transactions valued at over \$10B.
-Dave is a coauthor on numerous publications including four New England Journal of Medicine (NEJM) manuscripts.

-Dave has served on the board of directors of Zentalis Pharmaceuticals, Inc. (Nasdaq: ZNTL) since January 2020, currently serving as lead director, and Palleon Pharmaceuticals since November 2021, and he served as chairman of Lengo Therapeutics from April 2021 until its acquisition by Blueprint Medicine Corporation in December 2021.
-He has a bachelors degree from Indiana University.
-We believe that Mr. Johnson's experience as a pharmaceutical business leader provides him with the appropriate set of skills to serve as a member of our board of directors.
+Mr. Johnson is a coauthor on numerous publications including four New England Journal of Medicine manuscripts.
+He has a bachelor's degree from Indiana University.
+We believe that Mr. Johnson's experience as a pharmaceutical business leader provides him with the appropriate set of skills to serve as a member of our Board of Directors.